hm21/pro_image_editor/README.md

     return Scaffold(
         body: ProImageEditor.network(
           'https://picsum.photos/id/237/2000',
+           callbacks: ProImageEditorCallbacks(
              onImageEditingComplete: (Uint8List bytes) async {
                /*
-               `Your code for handling the edited image.
-Upload it to your server as an example.`
+               `Your code to handle the edited image.
+Upload it to your server as an example.

-               You can choose whether you want to use await, so that the loading-dialog remains visible until your code is also ready, or without async, so that the loading-dialog closes immediately.
+                 You can choose to use await, so that the load dialog remains visible until your code is ready, or no async, so that the load dialog closes immediately.
              */
+               Navigator.pop(context);
              },
+          ),
         ),
     );
 }